-Our international equity team is led by portfolio managers Grady Burkett and Krishna Mohanraj.
-Grady, Krishna and three dedicated global analysts — Yiting Liu, Christopher Piel and Chendhore Veerappan — all conduct deep fundamental analysis in the search for the most attractive opportunities in global markets.
+Our international equity team is led by portfolio manager Krishna Mohanraj.
+Krishna and four dedicated global analysts — Yiting Liu, Micah Martin, Christopher Piel and Chendhore Veerappan — all conduct deep fundamental analysis in the search for the most attractive opportunities in global markets.
 Several team members were born and raised, educated or spent time living in countries outside the US, which provides the team with a unique lens as it considers overseas businesses for investment.

 We interact informally daily and more formally on a weekly basis to ensure efficient decision making and to avoid silos of information.
 We operate as generalists due to the vast nature of the opportunity set, though each team member brings distinct areas of expertise we capitalize on.
 Our team structure gives us the flexibility to capitalize on opportunities wherever they exist, especially in some of the more esoteric industries globally that are not well covered by Wall Street analysts.
 We also work closely with our US equity research team for competitive analysis.

 - Language(s): Hindi, Tamil, English

 - Lived/worked in: India, United States, United Kingdom

 - Lived/worked in: China, Hong Kong, United States